-It took us one hour and 34 minutes to create our website.
-As a reminder, that website consisted of a home page, about page, contact page, store with five items, and a blog with three posts.
-Clocking in at over an hour and a half, BigCommerce took longer to create than most of the other site builders we used.
+It took us one hour and 34 minutes to create our website—a site consisting of a home page, about page, contact page, store with five items, and a blog with three posts.
+That means BigCommerce took longer to create than most of the other online site builders we used.

 That being said, building the store portion of our site felt super easy.
 Thanks to the “save and add another” product button, we added all our products in a matter of minutes.
 And since our site automatically updated with the categories we chose, we didn’t have to waste time messing around with our navigation.

 And as a whole, BigCommerce menus feel intelligent and intuitive.
 We knew that any non-retail work would be done under the “Storefront” menu, for example, so we could always easily navigate to anything we needed, even if we didn’t know exactly where to find it.

 But beyond navigation, things got a little dicey.
 We spent a fair amount of time on Google trying to figure out what felt like basic features—like how to customize the images in our homepage carousel.

 That, plus trying to make anything look good in the what-you-see-is-what-you-get (WYSIWYG) editor, slowed down our build time and left us feeling frustrated.

 Remember, though, that your theme will affect usability.
 If you pay for a $200 theme, many design elements will come baked in, so you won’t have to spend so much time trying to create pages yourself.
 But if you use a free theme, expect to hit a few roadblocks.